tgabrielmihai/DogDex-Native/README.md

 ⚠️ Completed Academic Project

-This project is considered functionally complete and fulfills the academic requirements for the course.
-However, certain improvements related to API integration and data consistency could still be implemented in future versions.
+This project fulfills the academic requirements for the course and is considered functionally complete.
+However, some improvements related to API integration, data synchronization and overall stability could still be implemented in future versions.

 ## Description

 DogDex Native is an Android application developed using Kotlin and Jetpack Compose, designed to help users explore dog breeds, access breed-specific information and build a personalized collection of favorite breeds.

 The application provides an intuitive mobile interface for browsing dog breed data, viewing detailed information, managing favorites and exploring educational content related to different breeds.
-The project follows modern Android development principles and utilizes a structured architecture to ensure maintainability and scalability.
+The project follows modern Android development principles and utilizes a structured architecture based on MVVM to ensure maintainability and scalability.

-Data is retrieved from external APIs and combined with local storage mechanisms to improve usability and provide a smoother user experience.
-While the application successfully implements its core functionality, additional refinements to API integration and data handling could further enhance stability and overall user experience.
+Data is retrieved from The Dog API and combined with local storage mechanisms to improve usability and provide a smoother user experience.
+Favorites and user preferences are stored locally, while breed information is fetched through REST API requests.

-This project was developed as part of a mobile application development course and demonstrates the practical use of native Android technologies, modern UI design and mobile data management techniques.
+DogDex Native was developed as part of a mobile application development project and demonstrates the practical use of native Android technologies, modern UI design, local persistence and API integration.

 ---